vbachele/ft_transcendence_42/FunctionalSpecifications.md

 Here is an image of our landing page.
 **As user non logged** i am able to interact with the following buttons:
-- The red button play:
+- **Play button**
-	When I click on it, I am able to go to the 42 API to connect.
+	- When I click on it, I am able to go to the 42 API to connect.
-- The login button:
+- **The login button**
-	When I click on it, I am able to go to the 42 API to connect.
+	- When I click on it, I am able to go to the 42 API to connect.
+- **Menu bar**
 	- The moon icon:
 		When I click on it, I launch the dark mode.

 	- The spectate button:
-	When I click on it, I go the the spectate Game selection page (Link to the spectate part)
+		When I click on it, I go the spectate Game selection page (Link to the spectate part)

 ## <p align=center>**Registration page**

 ![Registration](./Images/Registration.png)
 **As a non logged** user after connecting to the 42 API, this page aims to finalize the registration to the website.
-- The profil picture icon:
+- **The profil picture icon**
-	By default, you have the one from 42 school.
+	- By default, you have the one from 42 school.
-	When I click on the icon, I can upload from my computer a new icon, the size of the icon will be automatically cropped, It is not mandatory.
+	- When I click on the icon, I can upload from my computer a new icon, the size of the icon will be automatically cropped, It is not mandatory.

-- Choose a nickname field:
+- **Choose a nickname field**
 You have to choose a nickmane, 8 caracters maximum, this part is mandatory to go to the next page.

+- **The button "Continue"**
+	- If you enter a valid nickname, you can go to the next page.
+	- If you don't have a valid nickname or you don't enter one, you have an error message "please enter a valid nickname".
+	- If you entered a nickname already user, you have an error message "nickname already used"
+- **Menu bar**
 	- The moon icon:
 		When I click on it, I launch the dark mode.

 	- The spectate button:
 		When I click on it, I go the spectate Game selection page (Link to the spectate part)

-- The button "Continue":
-	- If you enter a valid nickname, you can go to the next page.
-	- If you don't have a valid nickname or you don't enter one, you have an error message "please enter a valid nickname".
-	- If you entered a nickname already user, you have an error message "nickname already used"

 ## <p align=center>**Double Factor Authentication page**

 ![2FA](./Images/2FA.png)

 **As a user who already has an account + enable double factor authentication** you see this page.
 It aims to add a protection for your account.
-- The back button:
+- **The back button**
 	If I click on it, I go to the landing page.

-- The moon icon:
+- **The moon icon**
 	When I click on it, I launch the dark mode.

-- The spectate button:
+- **The spectate button**
 	When I click on it, I go the spectate Game selection page (Link to the spectate part).

-- The field number:
+- **The field number**
-	It requires to enter the 6 valid numbers from your authenticator app.
+	- It requires to enter the 6 valid numbers from your authenticator app.

-- The "continue" button:
+- **The "continue" button**
 	- If the 6 digit numbers are valid, you can go the play page.
 	- If the 6 digit number are wrong, you have an error message "The code is not valid".